EviePalaiochorinou/15-puzzle/README.md

 3. The game ends after a single move for a given player because we are not implementing the tile logic.
    We implemented a fake method that checks if the board is in the winning state.
 4. The game is initialized with a random board.
+5. After applying a move, we generate a new board to show that the game state changed, since we are not implementing the tile logic.

 ## Implementation